Neffff/mediplannerapp/README.md

 # MediplannerApp

+Mediplanner allows registration in a medical facility.
 Project created for the needs of engineering work.

 ## Getting Started